BelaPlatform/bela_newBlog/docs/_posts/2016-11-28-analog-synth.markdown

 ## Eurorack

-If you're interested in how Bela could be used as the basis of a Eurorack module then then it's worth looking at this extensive discussion on the Bela forum: [https://forum.bela.io/d/30-eurorack-input](https://forum.bela.io/d/30-eurorack-input).
+If you're interested in how Bela could be used as the basis of a Eurorack module then it's worth looking at this extensive discussion on the Bela forum: [https://forum.bela.io/d/30-eurorack-input](https://forum.bela.io/d/30-eurorack-input).